 - BZip2 as provided by indexed_bzip2 as a backend, which is a refactored and extended version of bzcat from toybox.
 See also the reverse engineered specification.

-- Gzip as provided by indexed_gzip by Paul McCarthy.
+- Gzip as provided by pragzip or indexed_gzip by Paul McCarthy.
 See also RFC1952.

 - Rar as provided by rarfile by Marko Kreen.
 See also the RAR 5.0 archive format.

 - Zip as provided by zipfile, which is distributed with Python itself.
 See also the ZIP File Format Specification.